ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Unused code
 -----------

 We rely on the qualified Ferrocene compiler to ensure that only functions that are intentionally called by the customer and functions called by those intentionally called functions are used.
-If the compiler fails to do that correctly that is a problem with the compiler qualification and not the libcore certification.
+If the compiler fails to do that correctly that is a problem with the compiler qualification and not the core library certification.

 The compiler usually removes unused functions, but that behavior is not specified and can therefore not be relied upon.

 Tool safety assessments
 -----------------------

-All offline tools we use to develop libcore are listed below.
+All offline tools we use to develop the core library are listed below.
 The compiler is T3, all other tools are T2 or T1.

-There are no online tools used to develop libcore.
+There are no online tools used to develop the core library.

-For each tool there is a description of the usage of the tool for libcore, the version of the tool used as well as a safety assessment.
+For each tool there is a description of the usage of the tool for the core library, the version of the tool used as well as a safety assessment.

 Code coverage
 ~~~~~~~~~~~~~